Noah W. Parden

 Noah Walter Parden (c.
-1868 – February 23, 1944) was an American attorney and politician who was active in Chattanooga, Tennessee, East St. Louis, Illinois, and St. Louis, Missouri between 1891 and 1940.
+1868 – February 23, 1944) was an African-American attorney and politician who was active in Chattanooga, Tennessee, East St. Louis, Illinois, and St. Louis, Missouri between 1891 and 1940.
 In 1906 he became one of the first African-American attorneys to serve as lead counsel in a case before the United States Supreme Court, and he was among the first to make an oral argument before the Court.
 In 1935 he became the first African American to be appointed to the position of Assistant Prosecuting Attorney, a public office, in St. Louis.

 Education and personal life

 Noah Parden was born near Rome, Georgia, probably in 1868.
 His mother was a former slave who worked as a housekeeper and cook.
 His father was a white man.
 When he was about seven years old he was sent to an orphanage after the death of his mother, who had raised him as a single parent.

 In 1884 he left Rome for Chattanooga, Tennessee, where he supported himself by working as a barber and at other odd jobs while he spent five years attending Howard High School.
 He graduated in May 1890, presenting the class oration on "The Duty of a Citizen."
 He then enrolled as a senior in the law department at Central Tennessee College in Nashville, graduating in 1891.

 In 1892 he married Mattie S. Broyles (March 29, 1870 – July 15, 1934), a native of Dalton, Georgia whom he had met in Nashville, and they settled in Chattanooga where they remained until 1906.
 They had two children, Frank B. Parden, who died August 22, 1925, and Lillian Parden Bracy.
 After leaving Chattanooga, Parden and his family moved briefly to Pueblo, Colorado and then settled in East St. Louis, Illinois.
 In 1922 the Pardens moved to neighboring St. Louis, Missouri, although Noah Parden continued to maintain a law office in East St. Louis.

 After Mattie Parden's death in 1934, Noah Parden married Elizabeth Polk, a divorcee from East St. Louis.
 Her former husband Tranne Polk, an East St. Louis detective and politician, had been acquitted on charges of assaulting Parden in 1933.
 During the trial, Polk testified that Parden had interfered in his personal affairs.

 Parden was able to speak several languages, played the violin, and was knowledgeable about art, music and literature.
 He also remained connected to his rural roots.
 By the end of the 1920s he had acquired a 400-acre cotton plantation near Hickory, Mississippi, where he vacationed and to which he would briefly retire before returning to live in St. Louis until the end of his life.
 On the farm, he did agricultural work to relax; he also knew how to sew, knit and make his own clothing.

 Parden died on February 23, 1944, and was buried at Booker Washington Cemetery in Centreville Station, Illinois.
 He was survived by his wife Elizabeth, his daughter, and a stepdaughter, Gertrude Polk.